Aly & AJ

 - Surprisingly Gentle Song: "Silence" and "I'm Here" on Insomniatic.

-- This Is the Part Where...: Invoked in "Love It or Leave It".
+- This Is the Part Where...: Invoked in "Like It or Leave It".
 What was that line in that one movie?

 - Vocal Tag Team: Sisters working together.